aherve/aherve.github.io/source/_posts/2014-02-15-create-a-gem-structure-with-rspec-and-code-coverage.markdown

 ---
 layout: post
-title: "create a gem structure with rspec and code coverage"
+title: "How to create a gem structure with rspec and code coverage"
 date: 2014-02-15 21:59:36 +0100
 comments: true
 categories: